Coloring Fabric Experiment

 Thanks for sticking around and happy coloring + happy stitching!

 p.s.
-Don’t forget to join my newsletter to stay updated and to get your hands on some freebies from my creative resource library!
+Don’t forget to join my newsletter to stay updated and to get your hands on a cute floral embroidery pattern!